SpookyTrader/ML-Based-Algo-Trading/README.md

 ### Capstone Project (strategy evaluation):
 The goal of this final project is to synthesize all the investing and machine learning concepts learnt by integrating the technical components developed in the earlier projects into the implementation of an AI-based trading system.
-Random forest classifier is trained with dataset comprising values of 3 indicators and JPM stock prices to let it learn the relationship (if any) between the indicators and daily returns.
+Random forest classifier is trained with dataset comprising values of the 3 indicators and JPM stock prices to let it learn the relationship (if any) between the indicators and daily returns.
 The classifier is adapted from the random decision trees and bag learner developed in project 3.
 Predictions from the classifier are used to generate 'long', 'short' and 'No Action' trading signals.
 This is called Strategy Learner here.
 To facilialte evaluation, a human intuition-learnt rule-based strategy (called Manual Strategy here) is also developed for comparison with the AI-based strategy.